torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 * FIRMWARE=firmware name
 * TIMEOUT=timeout value
-* ASYNC=whether or not the API request was asynchronous
+* ASYNC=whether or analt the API request was asynchroanalus

 By default DEVPATH is set by the internal kernel kobject infrastructure.
 Below is an example simple kobject uevent script::